kevinwonart/whw/src/content/blog/first-post.md

 pubDate: 'Nov 03 2023'
 heroImage: '/blog-placeholder-3.jpg'
 ---
-Variable scope in Javascript is something mentioned early in coding tutorials that I've been going through, but I never got to investigate it or really understand it until I reached a roadblock a couple months into my coding journey.
-Actually yesterday.
+Variable scope in Javascript is something I encountered early in coding tutorials that I've been going through, but I never got to investigate it or really understand it until I reached a roadblock a couple months into my progress.

 In this case it starts with ChatGPT: